Workiva/dart_transformer_utils/CONRIBUTING.md

             + If you are making a change that will add some new functionality, the base branch should be the next minor release version.
                 + For example, if the current version is `2.0.0`, changes that add functionality should be based off of `2.1.0-wip`.
             + If you are making a change that will not add any new functionality, merely fix a bug, etc, the base branch should be the next patch release version.
-                + For example, if the current version is `2.0.0`, changes that add functionality should be based off of `2.0.1-wip`.
+                + For example, if the current version is `2.0.0`, fixes that don't add anything should be based off of `2.0.1-wip`.

 ## Using the issue tracker